0xFC3/CSCG2020/Reverse-Engineering/reme-part-1/README.md

-# Write Up
+# Writeup
-Using dnSpy to inspect ReMe.dll file.
-Exporting to Visual Studio 2017 project.
-When inspecting, the following part of the code stands out, as it holds the encrypted password/flag.
+I used dnSpy to inspect the ***ReMe.dll*** file and exported the file into a Visual Studio 2017 project.
+When inspecting, the following part of the code stands out:
 ```csharp
 bool flag5 = args[0] != StringEncryption.Decrypt("D/T9XRgUcKDjgXEldEzeEsVjIcqUTl7047pPaw7DZ9I=");
 			if (flag5)